woxblom/DragListView/README.md

+# This library is no longer maintained, feel free to fork and continue the development if you want.
+Thanks!

 # DragListView
 DragListView can be used when you want to be able to re-order items in a list, grid or a board.
 It also supports horizontal swiping of items in a list.